httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Applications using HTTP MUST NOT specify a maximum version, to preserve the protocol's ability to evolve.

-When specifying examples of protocol interactions, applications should document both the request and response messages, with full headers, preferably in HTTP/1.1 format.
+When specifying examples of protocol interactions, applications should document both the request and response messages, with complete header sections, preferably in HTTP/1.1 format.
 For example:

 ~~~ http-message
 GET /thing HTTP/1.1